allison-group/riep/README.md

 # riep
-Rotational interaction energy profiling method
+Rotational interaction energy profiling method.
 For instructions on usage, read annotations in script.